Xiaomi revenue surges 55% in Q1, fills market gap left by Huawei

-TechnologyXiaomi revenue surges 55% in Q1, fills market gap left by Huawei

-Chinese smartphone maker Xiaomi Corp (1810.HK) reported first-quarter revenue growth of 55% on Wednesday, above analyst expectations, as it nabbed market share from one-time market leader Huawei Technologies Co Ltd (HWT.UL).
+SHANGHAI (Reuters) -Chinese smartphone maker Xiaomi Corp reported first-quarter revenue growth of 55% on Wednesday, above analyst expectations, as it nabbed market share from one-time market leader Huawei Technologies Co Ltd.

 Revenue rose to 76.88 billion yuan ($12 billion) in the quarter ended March 31, from 49.70 billion yuan a year earlier.
 Analysts expected revenue of 74.5 billion yen, according to Refinitiv data.